With all the talk of digital (altcoins) and Bitcoin, it is hard to even fathom the value or point of holding physical coins.

 The near flawless coin according to the company is earmarked to break the $100 000-mark in years to come when it becomes rarer.
 “And we are yet to see a ‘proof 70’ coin,” he added.

 If that sounds impressive you will be further astounded to know that even lower grades of the coin such as the proof 66 5 Rand Mandela cost 735 Rands ($62) in 2006.
 It then commanded growth of over an astonishing 900%.

 And like our digital friend Bitcoin, it shot up to 8500 Rands ($715) within a year in that year – spurred by speculation and the knowledge of its existence and intrinsic value.

 Some of the lower grades (Proof ‘62s and ‘64s) are now currently worth about $200 – $300 today and can be bought off private investors via online marketplaces.
 Some banks like this German-based Bank called Netbank offers the option to invest directly in Krugerrands.

 The US market has the largest rare coin markets in the world valued at billions and billions of dollars.

 The market for rare coins is also highly subjected to supply and demand factors.
 There is always a shortage of rare coins with a steady demand from collectors – so naturally, prices are generally always going up albeit slowly.
-External factors can also affect the value – such as the economic or even political climate of the country of its origin.

 Many people, for instance, do not know that there are two types of Krugerrands because they look the same.
 One is mass produced – making it less rare and therefore less valuable.